19hours/sg-statutes/Acts/Visiting Forces Act.md

 3\.—(1) References in this Act to a country to which a provision of this Act applies are references to any country designated for the purpose of that provision by order of the President under subsection (2).

-(2) Where it appears to the President that it is expedient that all or any of the provisions of this Act should have effect in relation to any country, he may by order designate that country for the purposes of such provisions\*.
+(2) Where it appears to the President that it is expedient that all or any of the provisions of this Act should have effect in relation to any country, he may by order designate that country for the purposes of such provisions1.

-\*See L.N.
+1See L.N.
 202 of 1960 and L.N.
 231 of 1963.

 (3) The President may by order provide that insofar as this Act has effect in relation to any country designated under subsection (2), it shall have effect subject to such limitations, adaptations or modifications (including the limitation, adaptation or modification of any definition in this Act) as may be specified in that order.

 ### Definition of membership of civilian component of visiting force

-4\.—(1) In Part II references to a member of a civilian component of a visiting force are references to a person for the time being fulfilling the following conditions:
+4\.—(1) In Part 2, references to a member of a civilian component of a visiting force are references to a person for the time being fulfilling all the following conditions:

 (a) that he holds a passport issued in respect of him by a government, not being a passport issued by the passport authorities of Singapore;

-(b) that the passport contains an uncancelled entry made by or on behalf of the appropriate authority of the sending country stating that he is a member of a civilian component of a visiting force of that country; and
+(b) that the passport contains an uncancelled entry made by or on behalf of the appropriate authority of the sending country stating that he is a member of a civilian component of a visiting force of that country;

 (c) that the passport contains a note of recognition of that entry by or on behalf of the Minister for the time being charged with responsibility for immigration which has not been cancelled and as respects which no notification in writing has been given by or on behalf of that Minister to the appropriate authority of the sending country stating that the recognition is withdrawn.